 FEMA brought select APWA members to their EMI campus to evaluate gaps in training for public works professionals.
 As a result of their recommendations, FEMA allocated funds to develop four on-line training programs geared towards Public Works professionals.
+The committee recommends that every public works professional takes the time in the next year to take these courses.
 The programs are independent study and are as follows:

 The committee recognizes there is still much work to be done in getting public works professionals recognized for our role as first responders.
-We believe it is important for all members to acknowledge their role as a first responder by participating with other first responders in planning, training, and exercising to ensure our agencies can mitigate, prepare, respond and recover from incidents to the best of our ability to support our communities.
+We believe it is important for all members to acknowledge their role as a first responder by having coffee cup conversations and participating with your other local first responders (Emergency Management Director, Fire, Police, EMS, utility companies) in planning, training, and exercising to ensure our agencies can mitigate, prepare, respond and recover from incidents to the best of our ability to support our communities.
 To support this effort we recommend that agencies have their employees take the appropriate Incident Command System (ICS) training to become more National Incident Management System (NIMS) compliant.

 If you would like to be involved in the work of the Emergency Management Committee or one of the subcommittees, please contact me (email@example.com

 ) or any of the other committee members.